DHIR MILK PRODUCTION

 GENERAL HERD HEALTH

 We try hard to prevent problems before they arise by keeping a watchful eye on each individual goat's behavior.
 We have a rotational pasture system where the does are moved each week between 3 large pens.
 They are fed alfalfa or grass mixed hay in the barn and a twice daily ration of grain fed on the milk stand.
 Fresh water is available at all times.
-The does are wormed twice a year or as needed and are given CD-T and BoSe injections for prevention.
+The does are wormed as needed and are given CD-T and BoSe injections for prevention.
 The herd is tested for CAE and has tested negative from 2006 thru 2013 using the Elisa test thru Washington State University.